spun001/cs105-prj-phase3-potato/README.md

 ###### Heng Tan: Cleaning and EDA on the Brazil Dataset

 ## Data Analysis Process Summary:
-- Summary of the data analysis process performed for Phase 3 and the results / observations obtained
+- _Summary of the data analysis process performed for Phase 3 and the results / observations obtained_
-- Contain information about how to run your code (include any dependencies, etc.).
+- _Contain information about how to run your code (include any dependencies, etc.)._

+### Australia Dataset Analysis:
+* Fitted a Linear Regression Model
+* Built a Model Using a Validation Set